 Here in Northumberland there really is something for all ages and all abilities.
 If you’re part of the so called ‘mamil’ group (middle aged men in lycra) and road biking is your preference, you can explore quiet rural lanes as well as steep and testing climbs as you head north west towards the Scottish border.
-If mountain biking is your thing then the Deadwater Trails in Kielder Forest offer some of the best single track trails in England.
+If mountain biking is your thing then the Deadwater Trail at Kielder Forest offers some of the best single track trail in England.
 There’s plenty for the younger ones too and families often make the short trip to the Northumberland coast for some gentle riding, a splash and a paddle in the waves and of course plenty of stops for ice-cream!

 There are literally too many routes to mention but some of the most famous are The Sandstone Way and the Coast and Castles routes.
-There are also an increasing number of cyclo-sportives and in 2018 you could take on the Wooler Wheel Classic or the Great North Bike Ride, with Beacon Hill Farm being ideally located in terms of accommodation for both events.
+There are also an increasing number of cyclo-sportives and you may want to take on the Wooler Wheel Classic or the Great North Bike Ride, with Beacon Hill Farm being ideally located in terms of accommodation for both events.
 Of course after a hard days cycling it would be nice to relax those muscles and unwind while recounting the day’s activities and that’s where our facilities really do come into their own.

 Our luxury spa facilities are freely available to all of our holiday cottage guests and consist of a heated indoor pool, sauna, steam room, jacuzzi and laconium.
 After a good day of pushing pedals you really will be able to feel the miles wash away as you flit between sauna, steam and bubbles.
 If you are putting some serious miles in and have neither the time or inclination to cook, then there are many good pubs and restaurants only a few miles away in Morpeth.